Hiranyakashipu: Death

 Prahlada then answered, "He is in the pillar, just as he is in the slightest dust."
 Hiranyakashipu, unable to control his anger, smashed the pillar with his mace.
 A tumultuous sound was heard, and Vishnu in the form of Narasimha appeared from the broken pillar and moved to attack Hiranyakashipu in defence of Prahlada.

 Narasimha had appeared in circumstances that would allow him to slay the asura king.
 Hiranyakashipu could not be killed by human, deva, or animal, but Narasimha was none of these, as he was an incarnate that was part human and part animal.
 He attacked Hiranyakashipu at twilight (when it is neither day nor night) on the threshold of a courtyard (neither indoors nor outdoors), and placed the asura on his thighs (neither earth nor in the air).
-Using his claws (neither living nor non-living things), he disembowelled and killed the asura.
+Using his claws (neither living nor non-living things), he disemboweled and killed the asura.

+Alternative Puranic accounts, like the Harivamsha, describe Narasimha arriving to slay Hiranyakashipu accompanied by an attendant named Omkara.
+In these versions, Narasimha does not emerge from a pillar but instead enters Hiranyakashipu's assembly hall alongside Omkara.
+Despite Prahlad's attempts to persuade his father that Narasimha is none other than Vishnu, Hiranyakashipu dismisses the warning, leading to a violent battle between Narasimha and the demon king.
+The Kurma Purana has a related variant in which Prahlada initially confronts Narasimha upon his father's command but later learns and accepts his divinity.
+In both versions.
+Prahlada's efforts to convince Hiranyakashipu fail, and Hiranyakashipu is slain in battle by Narasimha.

 Even after Hiranyakashipu's death, none of the gods and the demigods present were able to placate Narasimha's fury.
 So, all the gods and goddesses called his consort, the goddess Lakshmi, but she was also unable to do so.
 Then, at the request of Brahma, Prahlada was presented before Narasimha, who was finally calmed by the prayers of his devotee.

+Redemption

+According to the Bhagavata Purana, after the death of Hiranyakashipu, Narasimha expresses affection toward Prahlada and offers him boons, which Prahlada declines for himself.
+Instead, Prahlada requests a benediction for his slain father, asking that Hiranyakashipu be freed from the consequences of his faults and transgressions.
+Narasimha assures Prahlada that Hiranyakashipu has already been purified, both through his kinship with Prahlada, described as a model devotee, and through contact with Narasimha’s own divine body at the moment of his death.
+Gupta and Valpey identify this episode as answering the primary interlocutor of the Bhagavata Purana, King Parikṣit’s question about why God appears partial to devotees while acting with hostility toward the asuras.
+The text resolves the tension by asserting that divine hostility functions as a mode of purification: through direct contact with God, even his enemies are sanctified and admitted into Vaikuntha.